 Recognizing that the Department of Defense had started to require the inclusion of black coatings on many products to promote light and energy absorptions, we created a low-phosphorous black electroless nickel product that is far superior to black oxide or chromates.
 We have the capacity to apply SMITH-EN-BLACK™ to high-volume defense industry manufacturing processes.

-Please contact Sharretts Plating Company today to learn more about our wide range of defense metal plating solutions, as well as how they can benefit your unique defense industry manufacturing operation.
+Get a free quote today for our wide range of defense metal plating solutions that can benefit your unique defense industry manufacturing operation.
 We'll be happy to schedule an on-site defense plating consultation at your facility.
-We can also provide a no-obligation price quote for any of our metal finishing services.

 LEARN WHAT OUR MANY SATISFIED CUSTOMERS HAVE TO SAY ABOUT Us